 - Improve the provided Service using anonymous and aggregated data

 We also collect certain log information regarding your access and use of the Scroll Network and Services.
 This log information includes your IP address, device information such as browser or phone type, the URL or screen visited, and referring URL.
-This log information is used to measure how Scroll is discovered by new users, to see how Scroll is used by our subscribers, to identify possible abuse, and to diagnose technical problems, among other purposes.
+This log information is used to measure how Scroll is discovered by new users, to see how Scroll is used by our members, to identify possible abuse, and to diagnose technical problems, among other purposes.

 What information we share and why